BobHop/Kodi-HTML-Poster-Wall/README.md

 1. In Kodi, export your media database (only movies and TV shows are supported) to a local folder, as a single file.
 It will create a "videodb.xml" file, along with a handful of subfolders containing lots of images: you can deleted all of those images as they won't be used.

 2. Place this .py script in the same folder as "videodb.xml" and run it.
-All the poster images will be downloaded (it can take a while so be patient!) in an "images" subfolder, then an "index.html" file will be created.
+All the poster images will be downloaded (it can take a while so be patient!) in an "_images" subfolder, then an "index.html" file will be created.

 3. The poster images will be about 1000\*1500 pixels large; that's huge, so use your favourite tool to batch-resize them all to something lighter (e.g. 400*600).